Groestlcoin/AtomicPay.NET/README.md

 # AtomicPay.NET
-AtomicPay.NET C# SDK enables you to easily interact with your AtomicPay account in your .NET project.
+AtomicPay.NET SDK enables you to easily interact with your AtomicPay account in your .NET project.

-AtomicPay.Net C# SDK is a .NetStandard 2.0 library.
+AtomicPay.Net SDK is a .NetStandard 2.0 library.
 This makes it usable in a broad range of project types, like WPF, UWP, Xamarin and more.

+The .NET SDK is also avaialble on [Nuget](https://www.nuget.org/packages/AtomicPay.Net),

 ### Getting Started